stephanemora/azure-docs.fr-fr/articles/cognitive-services/Content-Moderator/video-moderation-api.md

 ### <a name="update-the-programs-using-statements"></a>Mettre à jour les instructions d’utilisation du programme

-Mettez à jour les instructions d’utilisation du programme.
+Mettez à jour les instructions using du programme.

     using System;
     using System.Linq;